Automated Driving

 Partners:

-Volkswagen AG, Centro Ricerche Fiat SCPA, Daimler AG, Ford, Groupe PSA, Groupe Renault, Honda R&D Europe, Jaguar Land Rover, Opel Automobile GmbH, Toyota Motor Europe, Volvo Car Corporation, Aptiv Services Deutschland GmbH, Autoliv, FEV GmbH, ADAS Management Consulting, European Center for Information and Communication Technologies EICT GmbH, BASt - The Federal Highway Research Institute, DLR - German Aerospace Center, University of Genoa, IKA- Institut for Automotive Engineering at RWTH Aachen University, ICCS - Institute of Communication and Computer Systems, SAFER at Chalmers, SNF - Centre for Applied Research at NHH, TNO - Netherlands Organisation for Applied Scientific Research; University of Leeds, VTT Technical Research Centre of Finland Ltd, WMG, University of Warwick, WIVW - Würzburg Institute for Traffic Sciences, RDW - The Netherlands Vehicle Authority, FIA - Fédération Internationale de l’Automobile, AZT Automotive GmbH, Swiss Reinsurance Company
+Volkswagen AG, Centro Ricerche Fiat ScpA, Daimler AG, Ford, Groupe PSA, Groupe Renault, Honda R&D Europe, Jaguar Land Rover, Opel Automobile GmbH, Toyota Motor Europe, Volvo Car Corporation, Aptiv Services Deutschland GmbH, Autoliv, FEV GmbH, BASt – Bundesanstalt für Straßenwesen, DLR – Deutsches Zentrum für Luft- und Raumfahrt, University of Genoa, IKA – Institut für Kraftfahrzeuge der RWTH Aachen University, ICCS – Institute of Communication and Computer Systems, SAFER at Chalmers, SNF – Centre for Applied Research at NHH, University of Leeds, TNO – Netherlands Organisation for Applied Scientific Research, VTT Technical Research Centre of Finland Ltd, WMG – University of Warwick, WIVW – Würzburg Institute for Traffic Sciences, RDW – The Netherlands Vehicle Authority, FIA – Fédération Internationale de l’Automobile, AZT Automotive GmbH, Swiss Reinsurance Company, ADAS Management Consulting, EICT GmbH

 Project completed